iwsif/Python_for_ETHICAL_HACKING/README.md

 *You need to download python3 meterpreter(for WINDOWS users ONLY)
   Steps:
   pip3 install cryptography && pip3 install paramiko(SSH CLIENT) chmod -x && chmod u+x FILENAME.
-  Type FILENAME --help(to see arguments) Start program by typing ./ or python3 + FILENAME + arguments.
+  Type FILENAME --help(to see arguments).Start program by typing ./ or python3 + FILENAME + arguments.
   Evil mode ENCRYPTS WHOLE FILESYSTEM AND sends the key to EVIL SERVER via SSH*.

 __________________________________________________________________________________________________________________________________________________________________